Román Andrés Burruchaga: 2024: ATP, Major and top 125 debuts

-2025: Won first title in second-longest Challenger final, Masters debut and first win
+2025–2026: Won second-longest Challenger final, Masters & top 100 debuts, ATP final

-Burruchaga won his first singles title at the Brasil Tennis Challenger, defeating Facundo Mena in the second-longest Challenger final in history.
+Burruchaga won his first singles title at the 2025 Brasil Challenger, defeating Facundo Mena in the second-longest Challenger final in history.

-Ranked No. 135, Burruchaga made his Masters 1000 debut in Rome at the 2025 Italian Open after qualifying for the main draw with a win over former top 10 player Pablo Carreno Busta, and defeated Lorenzo Sonego recording his first Masters win.
+Ranked No. 135, Burruchaga made his Masters 1000 debut in Rome at the 2025 Italian Open after qualifying for the main draw with a win over former top 10 player Pablo Carreño Busta, and defeated Lorenzo Sonego recording his first Masters win.

-Burruchaga won his biggest title at the newly established 2025 Costa do Sauípe Open 125 Challenger and reached the top 110 at world No. 106 in the singles rankings on 27 October 2025.
+Burruchaga won his biggest title to date at the newly established 2025 Costa do Sauípe Open 125 Challenger, and reached the top 110 at world No. 106 in the singles rankings on 27 October 2025.

+Ranked No. 77, Burruchaga reached his first ATP final at the Fayez Sarofim & Co.
+US Men's Clay Court Championship defeating Thiago Agustín Tirante.